aeckar/usf-cse-resources/CDA 3103 Computer Organization & Architecture/studyguides/cda3103_exam3_review.md

 - SA caches implemented using comparators, which determines whether access is a hit
     - One comparator per set
+- FA cache is special case of SA cache with a single set containing $n$ blocks
+- DMC is special case of SA cache where each set contains 1 block
+    - Every block indexed belongs to its own set

 ### ***iii.* Replacement Policies**